MBA Reapplicantion Strategy: Top Business schools and the right strategy

 Top business schools and their reapplication trends

-- Harvard: Schools typically do not disclose the number of reapplicants to any of their programs but in the year 2017, 94 of the students out of the 930 students in the Harvard business program were reapplicants.
+- Harvard: Schools typically do not disclose the number of reapplicants to any of their programs but in the year 2017, 94 of the students out of the 930 students were Harvard business program reapplicants.
 It all boils down to understanding what went wrong the first time and doing things the right way the second time around It is critical to study the school and provide a tailored, well-researched and a persuasive essay that speaks to the individual culture.

 - Stanford: The year 2017 saw 7,700 odd candidates getting rejected out the 8,100 that applied for the business program.
 A small number of candidates end up applying for the program within a year or two after re-working their applications.
 The candidate’s progress/change since rejection is considered by the school and hence an overhaul of your application is a smart approach.

 - Wharton: Wharton has an acceptance rate of 19.8% which is much higher compared to both Harvard which has an 11% acceptance and Stanford which is even more selective at 7% (but the size of the class is half that of Harvard).
 Superficial recommendations can be a strong case for rejections in this school.